 16. H1 tags are important elements that increase search rankings

 H1s are important elements, but there is no clear indication that they can boost your search rankings.

 Chris Butterworth conducted an experiment to determine the effect of H1 – H6 elements on rankings.
-After two weeks, he discovered that the higher the number, the lower the rankings.
+After two weeks, he discovered that the higher the number, the lower the ranking.
 In the words, an unstyled <p> element ranked higher than a styled <h1> element.

-Some time ago, I watched a 5-second video where Matt Cutts answered a very common question.
+Some time ago, I watched a 5-second video, where Matt Cutts answered a very common question.
 The question is from Nik.
 Here it is: